Sheev13/Sheev13.github.io/content/authors/admin/_index.md

 I am a doctoral researcher at [Helmholtz AI](https://www.helmholtz.ai/) and the [Technical University of Munich](https://www.tum.de/en/) as a member of the [Elpis lab](https://fortuinlab.github.io/), supervised by [Dr. Vincent Fortuin](https://fortuin.github.io/).
 I am mentored by [Mark van der Wilk](https://mvdw.uk/).
 Unlike in countries such as the UK, PhD students in Germany often work as employees at a research institution while simultaneously being enrolled at a university in order to be awarded a doctoral degree---in my case these are Helmholtz AI and TUM respectively.

-Previously, I spent six months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where I worked with scalable Bayesian machine learning models for various use cases in vehicle pricing.
-Prior to that, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was *computer and information engineering*, though my module choice made the MEng (final) year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).
+Prior to my PhD, I took a year out of education to focus on PhD applications.
+In addition to these applications, I wrote a [single-author research paper](https://arxiv.org/abs/2405.17666) that was accepted at AABI 2024, and spent six months as a Machine Learning Researcher at [Motorway](https://motorway.co.uk/) in London where I worked with scalable Bayesian machine learning models for various use cases in vehicle pricing.

+Before my year out, I studied engineering at the [University of Cambridge](https://www.cam.ac.uk/) where my specialism was *computer and information engineering*, though my module choice made the MEng (final) year indistinguishable from a typical masters in Machine Learning, albeit with a [heavy dose of Bayesianism](https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html).